thales-markets/thales-improvement-proposals/TIPs/TIP-13.md

 In parimutuel markets users place their buy-ins in a pot which winners get to split.
 Thales Royale was motivated by Battle Royale games and Squid game show so it consist of several rounds of speculating on a movement of a certain asset.
 Players who guess the movement correctly make it to the next round.
 Players that make it past the last round get to split the pot.

+Thales Royale format can be used also to speculate on Sport events or other outcomes per round once sport feeds become available on Optimism Mainnet from Chainlink.

 ## Specification